JHU-PL-Lab/www-fpse/style-guide.md

 1. On the other hand, _do_ use parentheses around tuples: while writing `x, y, z` is legal OCaml syntax, you should write `(x, y, z)` to clearly indicate that the value is a tuple.
 (That said, you are free to omit parentheses around a tuple when you are _immediately_ destructuring that tuple, e.g. in let or match statements like `let x, y = tuple_fn 0 in ...` or `match x, y with 0, 0 -> ...`.)

+2. Use `@@` or `begin ... end` syntax to control too many parentheses.

-2. `match ... with ...` is not the only pattern matching syntax around; you can perform destructuring using `let` bindings if there's only one case to match. `let` destructuring is often more concise than using `match ... with ...`.
+3. `match ... with ...` is not the only pattern matching syntax around; you can perform destructuring using `let` bindings if there's only one case to match. `let` destructuring is often more concise than using `match ... with ...`.
 For anonymous functions you can also directly pattern match in what was the argument position if you use the `function` keyword: `function [] -> [] | x :: xs -> xs`.

-3. Instead of parentheses, you can use `@@` or `begin ... end` syntax to make your code cleaner.

-4. Use `|>` liberally, since it makes a "pipeline" of function operations easier to understand at a glance.
+4. Use `|>` liberally, since it makes a "pipeline" of function operations easier to intuitively understand as an assembly line.

 5. Tuples should be short and simple.
 Do not write tuples with many elements.
-A ten-element tuple should instead be a record with named fields.
+A five-element tuple should instead be a record with named fields.

-6. Following the above point, each record field should be defined on a new line.
-(The same also applies to lists, but only if the list entries are complex and/or have long names).

-7. Take advantage of label punning.
+6. Take advantage of label punning.
 For labeled arguments, `my_fun ~compare x y` is more concise than `my_fun ~compare:compare x y`.
 For record labels, `let {num, denom} = rational` is a more concise version of `let {num=num, denom=denom} = rational`.

-8. If you have large records, use the `with` keyword if you only need to update a few values.
+7. If you have large records, use the `with` keyword if you only need to update a few values.
 Do not rewrite all fifteen of your record fields!